 In animals of the second kind, there is no skeleton, and of course no vertebral column.
 The brain and nervous system are not therefore protected by any bony covering.
-These organs do not resemble the corresponding ones of the vertebral animals, but are less distinct and apparently less important.
-They have not many common points of resemblance, but as they none of them possess a back-bone or a skeleton, they are denominated from this circumstance invertebrance.
+These organs do not resemble the corresponding ones of the vertebral animals; they are less distinct and apparently less important.
+They have not many common points of resemblance, but as they none of them possess a back-bone or a skeleton, they are denominated from this circumstance invertebral animals, i. e. without vertebrae.

 The two first grand divisions of the animal kingdom, then, are 1.
-VERTEBRAL, such as man, quadrupeds, birds, fishes, &c. having a skeleton and red blood; and, 2.
-INVERTEBRAL, such as worms, insects, shell-fish, &c. having no skeleton and white blood.
+VERTEBRAL, such as man, quadrupeds, birds, fishes, &c., having a skeleton and red blood; and, 2.
+INVERTEBRAL, such as worms, insects, shell-fish, &c., having no skeleton and white blood.